Kava Ceremony Traditions and Rituals | Botanic Tonics

 While attending a kava ceremony is an opportunity you definitely don’t want to pass up, there are other ways to enjoy the effects of this powerful herb without heading to the South Pacific.

-Now available in a variety of easy-to-find mediums, including kava tonics and capsules, you can integrate kava into your daily routine from the comfort of your own home.
-Kava consumption can be a welcome addition to your routine, no matter your diet or lifestyle.*
+Now available in a variety of easy-to-find mediums, including kava tonics and capsules, you can try kava from the comfort of your own home.

 Experience the Effects of Kava with Botanic Tonics

-With the ability to potentially increase feelings of concentration, ease worry, and even boost your mood, it’s no wonder this mysterious root from the South Pacific has gained international attention.[4]
+With the ability to potentially uplift your mood, boost energy, provide focus, and social ease, it’s no wonder this mysterious root from the South Pacific has gained international attention.[4]

 While you might be ready to book a ticket to Melanesia after learning about the kava plant’s rich history, there are plenty of other ways to enjoy this incredible herb—and Botanic Tonics can help.